00-Evan/00-Evan.github.io/_pages/privacy-shatteredpd.md

 All information is aggregated or anonymized and is therefore not personally identifiable.

 ### Google Analytics
 ShatteredPD uses Google Analytics to collect data with the aim of improving the game.
-A user may opt-in to this functionality in order to help support development of the game.
+A user may opt-in to this functionality in order to help support the game by playing it.
 All data is reported to Google via the Google Analytics for Android SDK, which is governed by [Google's Privacy Policies](https://policies.google.com/privacy).
 Google then makes reports based on this information available to Shattered Pixel via the Google Analytics Console.

 These reports include information such as:
 - Various statistics relating to gameplay events, such as when items are crafted or upgraded, and when the player ends a run.
-- How many unique users have played ShatteredPD within a given stretch of time.
+- How many unique users have played ShatteredPD within a given period of time.
 - User device statistics, such as device models, languages, country, etc.
 - Detailed crash and error reports.